SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 ```

 Notice how this primitive does not do any destructive operation on the stack unless we are sure that it cannot fail.
 Alternatively, if it popped the top elements of the stack at the beginning, the stack should have been rebuilt upon failure, by re-pushing the arguments in the right order.

 **Design Note: when should a primitive fail?**
-The design of primitives is revolved around type-safety and memory-safety.
+The design of primitives revolves around type safety and memory safety.
 Since Pharo is a dynamically-typed programming language, types are not know in advance.
 Instead, types should be checked at runtime before performing dangerous operations.
-In the example above it checks the types of the arguments _and_ the non-overflow of the addition.
+In the example above, it checks the types of the arguments _and_ the non-overflow of the addition.
-Primitives that load/store from/into object slots type check the receiver and index arguments, but also check that the index is within bounds.
+Primitives that load from or store into object slots, type check the receiver and index arguments, but also check that the index is within bounds.
-Notice that such a design guide primitives to provide a clear separation between the _fast and slow paths_.
+Notice that such a design requires primitives to provide a clear separation between the _fast and slow paths_.
 Primitives generally provide a safe implementation for a fast path, leaving the slow path to the fallback code.

 ### Decoding a Method's Primitive Index